 A copy/printer machine is available in the Student Resources room 123.
-Students may make copies for free.
+Copying is available in the Health Sciences Library.

 Trinity College of Nursing & Health Sciences computer users are prohibited from distributing copyrighted materials through illegal downloading, via web pages, email, or peer-to-peer distribution of illegal property.
 The policy applies to both computer-owned and personally-owned computers that have access to the College network.
 The distribution of copyrighted material from any computer that includes music, games, videos, etc., for which users do not have the owner's permission, is a violation of federal, law (Digital Millennium Copyright Act).

 The College's plan to combat the unauthorized distribution of copyrighted material by users of College networks includes:

 - Utilizing one or more technology-based deterrents

 - Educating and informing the College community about appropriate and inappropriate use of copyrighted material